Many Judicial Officers are Settling into their New Assignments

 PHOENIX (November 6, 2024) – Presiding over cases where all litigants have counsel to handling matters where none of the participants are represented is just one of the many adjustments Judge Amanda Parker has made going from the Juvenile to the Family Department.

-Months after the annual June rotation, Judge Paker is one of 30-plus judicial officers who are settling into their new assignment.
+Months after the annual June rotation, Judge Parker is one of 30-plus judicial officers who are settling into their new assignment.
 These judges and commissioners, are sitting in courtrooms, hearing new circumstances and interpreting new laws.
 Many, like Judge Parker, are experiencing an area of law for the first time.

 “To be frank, it has been like drinking water out of the proverbial firehose.
 The paperwork is voluminous, and the caseloads are monumental.
 I was never a family law practitioner before taking the bench.
 So, it’s been a lot to get used to.
 I’m still getting used to it,” Judge Parker said.
 “There have also been plenty of bright moments already.
 Like giving pro se litigants the forum and opportunity to harmoniously resolve big life issues together.
 Or helping parents feel heard as they navigate their disagreements through the court system.”